Air Crash Investigation

 Icy Descent

-+En route to Comodora, on the Patagonian coast, SOL Airlines Flight 5428 nosedives into a remote desert, instantly killing everyone on board.
++En route to Comodora, SOL Airlines Flight 5428 nosedives into a remote desert, instantly killing everyone on board.
 Argentinian investigators scour the scattered and scorched debris and find nothing out of the ordinary.
 That is, until a microscopic filament provides the first tangible clue.

 Deadly Descent